-Twice a term pupils receive Academic Progress Grades (APGs) from each of their subject teachers which are sent by email to parents, together with a Tutor's APG report.
-Regular assessment grades allow progress to be closely monitored and allow potential problems to be noted as they arise, paving the way for discussions between Tutor/ teachers and Tutor/tutee.
+Twice a term pupils receive Academic Progress Grades (APGs) and reports from each of their subject teachers which are published online for parents, together with a Tutor's or Houseparent's report.
+Regular assessment grades allow progress to be closely monitored and allow potential problems to be noted as they arise, paving the way for discussions between Tutor/ Teachers and Tutor/Tutee.
 Individual action plans are agreed which provide strategies and support for further progress.
-Plans may include the need to attend academic clinics; assistance with coursework planning and management; supervised study periods; Tutor or Head of Year reports: Pupil Monitoring meetings; or simply providing additional or temporary help to Stoics to balance their academic and extra-curricular commitments.
-More detailed feedback of a Stoic's progress is provided in end of term reports.
+Plans may include the need to attend academic clinics; assistance with coursework planning and management: supervised study periods: Head of Year report cards; interim reports; or simply providing additional or temporary help to Stoics to balance their academic and extracurricular commitments.

 As at all levels of the School, we would like parents to feel involved in their son's or daughter's education, and in their preparation for university and beyond.
 Please feel welcome to discuss any matter related to your son's or daughter's progress directly with their Tutor.
-Clearly, Tutees' meetings are an ideal time for this, but do not feel tied to these occasions only.